 10 Best Caption Contest Examples (and How to Run One)

-Do you want to run a caption contest for your business?
+Do you want to run a caption competition for your business?
 “Write the caption” contests are a fun and engaging way to build relationships with your audience.
 Plus, with the right tools, they can grow your email list, boost your social media followers, and attract paying customers.

 This article shares several fantastic caption contest examples and how to run one to grow your business.